Social Determinants of Health: Healthy School Meals for All

 Applicability

-Based on results from this systematic review, the CPSTF finding should be applicable to all students in elementary, middle, and high schools that implement the NSLP or SBP, regardless of gender, race and ethnicity, or household income level.
+Based on results from this systematic review, the CPSTF finding should be applicable to all students in elementary, middle, and high schools that implement the NSLP or SBP, regardless of sex, race and ethnicity, or household income level.

 Evidence Gaps